Why Commercial Open Source Is Not a Trust Model

 Open source does not:

 It only makes review possible, not necessarily effective.
-In fact, many popular widely used non-commercial open source products have gone years (and some, decades) before someone noticed a vulnerability.
+I must bring to point again that many popular widely used non-commercial open source products have gone years (and some, decades) before someone noticed a vulnerability.
+That Billy Joe Jim Bob's Discount Email, Bridal Boutique, and Truck Wash™ custom client source code is not going to be anywhere close to as well reviewed.

 The Trust Gap Widens with Binaries and Servers